alonsoir/IfRemovingARealUseCase/Post.md

 }
 ```

-If you prefer, you can use a stream instead of a classical loop
+If you prefer, you can use a stream instead of a classical loop.
 ```diff
 public class HandBaggageInformationFactory {
     public HandBaggageInformation from(Order order, TranslationRepository translationRepository, String renderLanguage, Integer flightId) {